-This study assesses the prospectivity of block SL-4 and SL-5 by interpreting approximately 2700 km of 3D migrated data, tied to the existing regional 2D lines.
-This evaluation of the hydrocarbon potential of these blocks, the discovery of the Jubilee field in 2007 by Tullow in deepwater Ghana, the similar proven petroleum systems in offshore Cote d'Ivoire and the growing interest from major oil companies in offshore Sierra Leone and Liberia, suggest that this area offers significant exploration potential in one of the few remaining unexplored deepwater basins in West Africa.
+This study assesses the prospectivity of block SL-5 by interpreting approximately 1500 km2 of 3D migrated data and tied to the existing regional 2D lines.
+This evaluation of the hydrocarbon potential of block SL-5, the discovery of the Jubilee field in 2007 by Tullow in deepwater Ghana, the similar proven petroleum systems in offshore Cote d'Ivoire and the growing interest from major oil companies in offshore Sierra Leone and Liberia, suggest that this area offers significant exploration potential in one of the few remaining unexplored deep water basins in West Africa.